EnterpriseDB/tpa/docs/src/architecture-M1.md

 ### Backup failover

-Barman backup nodes will not be automatically adjusted to target the new primary in the event of failover, instead it will remain connected to the original primary.

-!!
-This stuff is wrong I think and needs update!!
-If you are performing a manual failover and wish to connect the backup to the new primary, you may simply re-run `tpaexec deploy`.
-If you wish to automatically change the backup source, you should implement this using your selected failover manager as noted above.
+TPA does not configure any kind of 'backup failover'.
+If the Postgres node from which you are backing up is down, backups will simply halt until the node is back online.
+To manually connect the backup to the new primary, edit `config.yml` to add the `backup` hash to the new primary instance and re-run `tpaexec deploy`.

 ## Cluster configuration